 Spores in sporangia; Homosporous

-Abscission layer at base; attached to pad of tissue
+Abscission layer at base of spornagia; attached to pad of tissue

 Form genus Remyophyton delicatum